prebid/prebid.github.io/dev-docs/bidders/ix.md

 ## Modules to include in your build process

 If you are building the JS binary on your own from source code, follow the instructions in [Prebid.js project README](https://github.com/prebid/Prebid.js/blob/master/README.md#build-optimization).
-You will need to include the `ixBidAdapter.` If you want to show video ads with Google Ad Manager, also include the `dfpAdServerVideo` module.
-We highly recommend adding the `gptPreAuction` module as well, which improves DSPs’ ability to bid accurately on your supply.
-The following is an example build command including these modules: <br />
+You will need to include the `ixBidAdapter`.
+If you want to show video ads with Google Ad Manager, also include the `dfpAdServerVideo` module.
+We highly recommend adding the `gptPreAuction` module as well, which improves a DSP's ability to bid accurately on your supply.
+The following is an example build command that include these modules: <br />
 `gulp build --modules=ixBidAdapter,dfpAdServerVideo,gptPreAuction,fooBidAdapter,bazBidAdapter`

-If you are using a JSON file to specify modules, add `ixBidAdapter` and `dfpAdServerVideo `to the modules array as follows:
+If you are using a JSON file to specify modules, add `ixBidAdapter` and `dfpAdServerVideo` to the modules array as follows:
 ```javascript
 [
     "ixBidAdapter",